opencoder-cn/druid/docs/development/extensions-core/kafka-ingestion.md

 > The Kafka indexing service supports transactional topics which were introduced in Kafka 0.11.x.
 These changes make the
 > Kafka consumer that Druid uses incompatible with older brokers.
 Ensure that your Kafka brokers are version 0.11.x or
-> better before using this functionality.
+> higher before using this functionality.
 Refer [Kafka upgrade guide](https://kafka.apache.org/documentation/#upgrade)
 > if you are using older version of Kafka brokers.

 ## Tutorial